-But then I found out about Bob’s Red Mill 1 to 1 gluten-free flour blend and used it instead.
+But then, years later, I found out about Bob’s Red Mill 1 to 1 gluten-free flour blend and decided to use it instead.
 The cake didn’t sink in the middle and it was less spongy and more cake-like!
-I was so excited to see it worked even better with Bob’s Red Mill 1 to 1 gluten-free flour blend!
+The recipe worked even better with Bob’s Red Mill 1 to 1 gluten-free flour blend!

 Why I Love this Cake

 I’m being serious when I tell you this is hands down my favorite dessert of all time.
 I love this recipe so much for so many reasons:

 - It’s chocolate cake!
 If you like chocolate cake, you will love this cake.